-Choosing a business bank account can feel overwhelming and all the fine details can sometimes be hard to find and compare, that’s why we’ve written this review of Chase Business Complete Banking to help make it easier for you to choose a home for your business finances.
+Choosing a business bank account can feel overwhelming and all the fine details can sometimes be hard to find and compare.
+That’s why we’ve written this review of the Chase Business Complete Checking account (previously Chase Total Business Checking) to help make it easier for you to choose a home for your business finances.

 Chase is one of the most popular business checking account options for small businesses, but even Chase offers several options to choose from.
 This business checking account is designed specifically for new—but growing—businesses to easily manage cash flow.